Ahmet Cevdet Oran: Biography

 Ahmet Cevdet was in opposition to the Committee of Union and Progress, which took over the Ottoman administration after the proclamation of the Second Constitutional Monarchy.
 Therefore, he went into exile in Switzerland.
 He supported the Turkish War of Independence and returned to the country following the establishment of Republic of Turkey.
-In addition to journalism, he was the publisher of many books such as Evliya Çelebi's Seyahatname and Şemseddin Sâmi's Kamus-ı Türki.
+In addition to journalism, he was the publisher of many books such as Evliya Çelebi's Seyahatnâme and Şemseddin Sâmî's Kamus-ı Türki.

-Ahmet Cevdet married and had three daughters one of whom was the mother of Turkish social scientist Şerif Mardin.
+Ahmet Cevdet was married and had three daughters one of whom was the mother of Turkish social scientist Şerif Mardin.
 He died in Ankara on 27 May 1935.